 The NYISO's tariffs permit the inclusion of risk and opportunity costs within a generator's cost-based reference level.
 These costs are broadly segmented into emergency output costs, opportunity costs and risk premium costs.
-Emergency output adders should reflect costs incurred for a generator to reach UOLe that are not captured in a change in the incremental heat rate or additional operating or maintenance costs; for example, costs associated with the removal of a piece of equipment.
+Emergency output adders should reflect costs incurred for a generator to reach UOLe that are not captured in a change in the incremental heat rate or additional operating or maintenance costs; for example, costs associated with the removal of a piece of equipment .
 Opportunity cost adders are limited to generators with regulatory, environmental, technical, or other restrictions that limit their run-times, and reflect the cost associated with running in lower-priced hours, e.g., hydroelectric generators with pondage.
-Risk premium adders might include thecosts associated with a generator tripping in real-time and incurring costs to buy-back the MWhs sold into the DAM.
+Risk premium adders might include theare currently limited to the Day-Ahead Market and reflect-costs associated with a generator tripping in real-time and incurring costs to buy-back the MWhs sold into the DAM.